How to ask for a standing desk and other healthy WFH essentials

-by Lindsay Yale | May 12, 2020
+by Lindsay Yale | August 27, 2020

-Cite the research — There are countless studies proving that sitting all day can lead to chronic health conditions.
+Cite the research.
+There are countless studies proving that sitting all day can lead to chronic health conditions.
 Sharing these with HR can help build your case.
 Check out this list of resources from the Society for Human Resource Management (SHRM), which found that standing desks were the fastest growing employee-benefit request in 2017.

-Get a doctor’s note — Physicians and physical therapists can prescribe a healthier work environment, which could be categorized as an accommodation under the Americans with Disabilities Act depending on your job.
+Get a doctor’s note.
+Physicians and physical therapists can prescribe a healthier work environment, which could be categorized as an "accommodation" under the Americans with Disabilities Act depending on your job.
 You can learn more here.

-Ask for a standing desk converter — likeCora or Cooper to keep costs down and eliminate the need for a complete overhaul of your existing furniture.
+Ask for a standing desk converter, like Cora or Cooper, to keep costs down and eliminate the need for a complete overhaul of your existing furniture.

 Suggest an employee stipend program for a healthy WFH set up.
 Learn more about how a company can easily set up a stipend program tailored to its employees' work from home needs.